 Conduct 4.
 You need not comply with this subpoena unless conduct money money sufficient to meet your reasonable expenses of attending as required by the subpoena is handed or tendered to you a reasonable time before the date your attendance is required.
 Production of 5.
-Instead of attending the Court and producing this subpoena (or a subpoena or na or copy of it) and the documents or things, you may comply with copy of it and this subpoena by delivering or posting the subpoena (or a copy documents or of it) and the documents or things to the Court at the ad things by specified in the subpoena so that they are received not less than delivery or 2 clear days before the date specified in the subpoena for post attendance and production, or if you receive notice of a later date or time from the issuing party, before the later date or time.
+Instead of attending the Court and producing this subpoena (or a subpoena or copy of it) and the documents or things, you may comply with copy of it and this subpoena by delivering or posting the subpoena (or a copy documents or of it) and the documents or things to the Court at the address things by of it) and the documents or things to the Court at the address specified in the subpoena so that they are received not less than delivery or 2 clear days before the date specified in the subpoena for post attendance and production, or if you receive notice of a later post date or time from the issuing party, before the later date or time.
 Production of 6.
 If you produce more than one document or thing, you must a number of include with them a list of them. documents or things Production of 7.
 Unless the Schedule of documents says the original of a copy instead of document listed in the Schedule is required, you may produce a original copy of it instead.
-0 8.
-The copy of a document may be - (a) a photocopy; or (b) in an electronic form on a CD-ROM, DVD or USB device in any of the following electronic formats - .doc and .docx - Microsoft Word documents .pdf - Adobe Acrobat documents .xls and .xlsx - Microsoft Excel spreadsheets .jpg - image files .rtf - rich text format .gif - graphics interchange format .tif - tagged image format Applications in relation to subpoena) to the Court for an order - subpoena (a) setting aside this subpoena (or a part of it); Suspoonu (b) giving directions in relation to removing from and returning to the Court, and the inspection, copying and disposal, of any document or thing that you produce or are required to produce by this subpoena; (c) giving other relief in respect of it.
+8. The copy of a document may be - (a) a photocopy; or (b) in an electronic form on a CD-ROM, DVD or USB device in any of the following electronic formats - .doc and .docx - Microsoft Word documents .pdf - Adobe Acrobat documents .xls and .xlsx - Microsoft Excel spreadsheets .jpg - image files .jpg - image files .rtf - rich text format .gif - graphics interchange format A 1 .tif - tagged image format Applications in 9.
+You have the right to apply (before or after complying with this relation to subpoena) to the Court for an order - subpoena (a) setting aside this subpoena (or a part of it); (b) giving directions in relation to removing from and returning to the Court, and the inspection, copying and disposal, of any document or thing that you produce or are required to produce by this subpoena; (c) giving other relief in respect of it.
 Unless the Court has made such an order, a registrar may permit the parties to the proceeding to inspect, copy, or remove and return any document or thing you produce under this subpoena.
+1 i i i i i i i i i i i i i i i i i i i

 Loss or 10.
 If you are not a party to the proceeding, you may apply to the expense of Court for an order that the issuing party pay an amount (in compliance addition to conduct money and any witness's expenses) in - respect of the loss or expense, including legal costs, reasonably incurred in complying with this subpoena.
 Contempt of 11.
-Failure to comply with a subpoena without lawful excuse i court-arrest contempt of court and may be dealt with accordingly.
+Failure to comply with a subpoena without lawful excuse is a court-arrest contempt of court and may be dealt with accordingly.
 12. Note 11 is without prejudice to any power of the Court under any rules of the Court (including any rules of the Court providing for the arrest of an addressee who defaults in attendance in accordance with a subpoena) or otherwise, to enforce compliance with a subpoena.